tricio91/SiameseNetwork/README.md

 docs/             # figures used in this README
 ```

-## Notes

-- Everything runs on CPU but is much faster on a GPU; the code picks CUDA automatically.
-- CUB-200-2011 is distributed for non-commercial research and educational use — check the
-  dataset page for the exact terms before redistributing anything.

 ## License

-Code released under the [MIT License](LICENSE).
-The CUB-200-2011 dataset keeps its own terms.
+MIT.
+CUB-200-2011 is distributed for non-commercial research.